UzL-ITS/sev-step/README.md

 documentation on how to use them.

 The go code in this repo is just a wrapper around this ioctl api.
-It can be used by simply including the module TODO in your go code.
 This simply exists because I was more comfortable to build the (lengthy) attack tools used in the paper in Go instead of C.